Home / Blog /

 Open source security is a critical concern for software developers and organizations that rely on open source software.
 One way to improve open source security is by using AI coding assistant tools that you control.

-Tabnine is the AI coding assistant that helps development teams of every size use AI to accelerate and simplify the software development process without sacrificing privacy, security, or compliance.
+Tabnine is the AI code assistant that helps development teams of every size use AI to accelerate and simplify the software development process without sacrificing privacy, security, or compliance.
 Tabnine boosts engineering velocity, code quality, and developer happiness by automating the coding workflow through AI tools customized to your team.
 Tabnine supports more than one million developers across companies in every industry.

 Unlike generic coding assistants, Tabnine is the AI that you control: